Jesse Jackson: 1990s

-Jackson was initially critical of Bill Clinton's moderate, "Third Way" policies.
-According to journalist Peter Beinart, Clinton was "petrified about a primary challenge from" Jackson in the 1996 election.
+Jackson was initially critical of Bill Clinton's moderate "Third Way" policies.
+Peter Beinart alleged that Clinton was "petrified about a primary challenge from Jackson in the 1996 U.S. presidential election.
 But Jackson became a key ally in gaining African-American support for Clinton and eventually became a close adviser and friend of the Clinton family.
-His son Jesse Jackson Jr. was elected to the United States House of Representatives from Illinois.
-In the mid-1990s, Jackson was approached about being the United States Ambassador to South Africa but declined the opportunity in favor of helping Jesse Jackson Jr. run for the House.
+His son Jesse Jackson Jr. was elected to the U.S. House of Representatives from Illinois.
+In the mid-1990s, Jackson was approached about being the United States Ambassador to South Africa but declined the opportunity in favor of helping his son run for the House.
+However, he would in October 1997 accept an offer by Clinton and Secretary of State Madeleine Albright to serve as "Special Envoy of the President and Secretary of State for the Promotion of Democracy in Africa".

 On August 29, 1993, Jackson joined gatherers at the Lincoln Memorial to commemorate the 30th anniversary of the March on Washington for Jobs and Freedom, walking arm-in-arm with United States Secretary of Housing and Urban Development Henry Cisneros and United States Attorney General Janet Reno.
 In September 1996, Jackson visited rapper Tupac Shakur in the hospital after he was wounded in a drive-by shooting.
 Jackson said the real issue was "the violent culture we live in—the survival of the fittest that too often calls for revenge".
 SFGATE criticized his remark as "off the mark" in characterizing Shakur as a victim of a violent society.

 In 1997, Jackson backed Al Sharpton in his bid for mayor of New York City, denouncing Alan Hevesi for refusing to support Sharpton in the event that he won the primary, calling it "the worst conceivable time for polarizing statements and positions by responsible leaders".
 Sharpton lost the Democratic primary to Ruth Messinger, who lost the general election to incumbent Rudy Giuliani.
 In March 2000, Jackson criticized Giuliani's handling of the Patrick Dorismond shooting, saying that there was "something that is not well about his response to unarmed people being shot by police."
-Mayoral spokesman Curt Ritter responded, "Jesse Jackson, Dov Hikind and Alan Hevesi have joined the political pile-on team being captained by Al Sharpton in the name of Hillary Clinton."
+Mayoral spokesman Curt Ritter responded: "Jesse Jackson, Dov Hikind and Alan Hevesi have joined the political pile-on team being captained by Al Sharpton in the name of Hillary Clinton."